What Happens When a Cheque Bounces?

 For the Issuer:

-• Financial penalties: Banks typically impose a penalty for dishonored cheques, the amount varying based on the cheque value and bank policies.
+• Financial Penalties: Banks typically impose a penalty for dishonored cheques, which can range from ₹100 to ₹750 or more, depending on the bank and the cheque amount.

-• Legal consequences: Under the Negotiable Instruments Act, issuing a cheque without sufficient funds is a criminal offense.
-This can result in imprisonment or a fine.
+• Legal Consequences: Under Section 138 of the Negotiable Instruments Act, issuing a cheque without sufficient funds is a criminal offense punishable by a fine of up to double the cheque’s value, imprisonment for up to two years, or both.

-• Damage to credit score: Repeated instances of dishonored cheques can negatively affect your credit score, hindering loan or credit card approvals.
+• Damage to Credit Score: Repeated instances of dishonored cheques can negatively affect your credit score, hindering loan or credit card approvals in the future.

-• Reputational damage: Dishonored cheques can tarnish your reputation as a reliable payer.
+• Reputational Damage: Bounced cheques can tarnish your reputation as a reliable payer, potentially affecting business relationships.

 For the Recipient: